danijeljw/danijelj/source/_posts/2016-05-03-i-will-never-stop-fighting-for-love.markdown

 It's not true.

 Jake is the person that fills my heart with happiness and love.
-Doesn’t he deserve to be fought for ?
+Doesn’t he deserve to be fought for?
 Wouldn’t I want him to fight to keep me ?
 If he’s worth spending your life with, he’s worth fighting for!

 {% img /images/2016/04/30/20160430.iPhone6Plus.112909.jpg 481 800 'jake will be my husband one day' 'jake will be my husband one day' %}